-The Company introduced an Employees Share Ownership plan (ESOP) in accordance with the shareholder's approval at the extraordinary general assembly meeting by issuing free shares representing 5.5% of the issued capital of the Company granted to employees, managers and executive board members of the Company and its subsidiaries.
+The Company introduced an Employees Share Ownership plan (ESOP) in accordance with the shareholder's approval at the extraordinary general assembly meeting by issuing Free shares representing 5.5% of the issued capital of the Company shall be granted to employees, managers and executive board members of the Company and its subsidiaries.

 The duration of this program is five years starting as of 1 January 2021 till 31 December 2025, the vesting period is 3-4 years starting from 1 January 2021 till 31 December 2024.
 The beneficiary entitled to shares granted to 4 equal installments.
 The equity instruments for share-based payment are recognized at fair value on the grant date and are recorded in the income statement with a corresponding increase in equity.
-The value of expenses charged to the income statement during the year amounted EGP Thousands 29 427 in return for an increase in shareholders' equity by the same amount.

-Equity instruments during the year represent the following:
+Equity instruments during the period/year represents the following: